Europa League final 2019: How to watch LIVE on TV and online – when is the game?

 Who is in the final?

-There are still sixteen teams left in the competition (including two English teams) with the knockout rounds underway.
+There are still four teams left in the competition (including two English teams) with the semi-finals underway.

 - Chelsea (ENG)